That tax reform that happened at the end of 2017 was a doozy.

 That would put most software engineers and other tech employees into this bracket.
 In turn, being forced to pay the alternative minimum tax essentially eliminated the benefit of selling ISOs and not getting hit with income tax when you exercise.

-The Challenges of AMT Under the Former Tax Code, and How AMT Looks Different for 2018
+The Challenges of AMT Under the Former Tax Code, and How AMT Under the New Tax Plan Looks Different for 2018 & Beyond

 In the past, tech employees could try to recoup the loss through the alternative minimum tax credit in the years after exercising their stock options.
 The best possible tax outcome would have been to pay the AMT and recoup 100% of that tax in future years through the credit.